A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Heart Sound Analysis Tasks

 \subsection{Denoising}

-Generally, recorded heart sounds consist of many kinds of noises~\cite{tsao2019robust}, including white noise and other sounds presented in the recording environments, \eg humans' speech.
-Noise may degrade the segmentation and classification performance of heart sounds\cite{tsao2019robust}.
-In this regard, many studies have investigated denoising methods for better performance on the task of heart sound segmentation and classification.
+Generally, recorded heart sounds consist of many kinds of noises~\cite{tsao2019robust}, including white noise and other sounds presented in the recording environments, \eg human speech.
+Noise may impair the segmentation and classification performance of heart sounds\cite{tsao2019robust}.
+In this regard, numerous studies have explored denoising methods for better performance in heart sound segmentation and classification tasks.

-\sstitle{Filters} As a preprocessing procedure of heart sound classification, many denoising approaches employ signal filters for removing noise from noisy heart sounds~\cite{chowdhury2020time,deperlioglu2019classification,deperliuglu2018classification}.
-Highpass filters~\cite{alaskar2019implementation,khan2018automated} have been used to eliminate low-frequency noise.
-With the capability of mitigating both high- and low-frequency noises, bandpass filters are more often used for heart sounds denoising~\cite{yadav2018automatic,hu2020automatic,ghosh2019automated}.
-A Butterworth bandpass filter has been successfully employed in many studies~\cite{ahmad2021automatic,singh2020short,noman2019markov,noman2019short,dastagir2021computer,bourouhou2020heart,meintjes2018fundamental,abduh2020classification}.
+\sstitle{Filters} As a preprocessing procedure of heart sound classification, many denoising approaches employed signal filters to remove noise from heart sounds~\cite{chowdhury2020time,deperlioglu2019classification,deperliuglu2018classification}.
+Highpass filters have been used to eliminate low-frequency noise~\cite{alaskar2019implementation,khan2018automated}.
+With the capability of mitigating both high- and low-frequency noises, bandpass filters are more often used for heart sound denoising~\cite{yadav2018automatic,hu2020automatic,ghosh2019automated}.
+Butterworth bandpass filters have been successfully employed in many studies~\cite{ahmad2021automatic,singh2020short,noman2019markov,noman2019short,dastagir2021computer,bourouhou2020heart,meintjes2018fundamental,abduh2020classification}.
 The cutoff frequency of a Butterworth bandpass filter is set with a low frequency for filtering out noise with very low frequencies and a high frequency for filtering out high-frequency noises.
 A range of Butterworth bandpass filters with various orders have been applied with different cutoff frequency settings.
 For instance, a 4-th order Butterworth filter was set with a cutoff frequency of 25-400\,Hz in~\cite{singh2019classification}, and a 5-th order Butterworth filter was designed to have a cutoff frequency of 25-500\,Hz in~\cite{li2021heart} and 25-250\,Hz in~\cite{ibrahim2021comparative}.
 A 6-th order Butterworth filter was designed with a cutoff frequency of 50–950\,Hz~\cite{zhang2017heart,zhang2017heart1} and 30-900\,Hz in~\cite{banerjee2020multi}.
-Additionally, several other filters were also used for denoising heart sound, such as a Savitzky–Golay filter~\cite{wu2019applying,krishnan2020automated}, Chebyshev low-pass filter~\cite{zeng2021new,shervegar2018heart}, and Notch filter~\cite{al2020framework}.
+Additionally, several other filters were also used for denoising heart sounds, such as Savitzky–Golay filter~\cite{wu2019applying,krishnan2020automated}, Chebyshev low-pass filter~\cite{zeng2021new,shervegar2018heart}, and Notch filter~\cite{al2020framework}.